coderefinery/cmake/_episodes/10-exercise.md

 You can also browse them [on the web](https://github.com/bast/calculator).

-This is how it looks when we run the code:
+This is how it will look later when we run the code:

 ```shell
 $ ./bin/calculator.x